JuliaControl/ControlSystems.jl/docs/src/man/creating_systems.md

 This section lists a number of block diagrams, and indicates the corresponding transfer functions and how they are built in code.

 The function `feedback(G1, G2)` can be thought of like this: the first argument `G1` is the system that appears directly between the input and the output (the *forward path*), while the second argument `G2` (defaults to 1 if omitted) contains all other systems that appear in the closed loop (the *feedback path*).
 The feedback is assumed to be negative, unless the argument `pos_feedback = true` is passed (`lft` is an exception, which due to convention defaults to positive feedback).
 This means that `feedback(G, 1)` results in unit negative feedback, while `feedback(G, -1)` or `feedback(G, 1, pos_feedback = true)` results in unit positive feedback.

+The returned closed-loop system will have a state vector comprised of the state of `G1` followed by the state of `G2`.

 ---
 Closed-loop system from reference to output